How Our Cryptocurrency Private Investigators find out who is behind Crypto Accounts

 Every transaction starts with an account number.

-Blockchains list transaction history for every coin, not the owner’s information.
+Blockchains list the transaction history for every coin, not the owner’s information.
 That is why investigators use sophisticated software to trace the flow of funds.

-Following Stolen Crypto through Chainalysis Reactor
+Tracing Stolen Crypto through Chainalysis Reactor

 Our cryptocurrency investigators use, among other digital forensic tools, Chainalysis.
 Tools like Chainalysis Reactor enable investigators to trace cryptocurrency movements between addresses.

 When the information is stored online, it’s more accessible because authorities can subpoena the exchange, or wallet operator, to obtain information about the account holder.
-When authorities can’t get into an account, they wait for the hacker to cash out, or move the funds.
+If authorities can’t get into an account, they wait for the hacker to cash out, or move the funds.
 When they move it from a private wallet into an exchange, hoping to cash out into their bank account.
 Then the investigators subpoena the exchange to find out who owns the bank account and catch the criminal.

 Our Cryptocurrency Private Investigators can help you recover your stolen crypto and stolen Bitcoins.